galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

 ---
 SimBank comes with a selection of prepared Galasa tests:

-- A basic Installation Verification Test (IVT) using a manager that provides a 3270 terminal interface - `SimBankIVT.java`.
+- A basic Installation Verification Test (IVT) using a Manager that provides a 3270 terminal interface - `SimBankIVT.java`.
 - A test that updates an account using web services - `BasicAccountCreditTest.java`.
 - A test that uses a provisioned account object to perform a series of credit tests - `ProvisionedAccountCreditTests.java`.